bmw-tech/atlas/packages/atlas/README.md

 This project is maintained by BMW Group.

-Thank you to the original authors
+Thank you to the original authors:

 - [@tchabot22](https://github.com/tchabot22)
 - [@felangel](https://github.com/felangel)